 Thankfully, it doesn’t take away the rest of the mix, providing a nice balanced sound between low-end punch and midrange energy.

 It’s welcoming to see features like aptX for compatible devices (Android phones) and changing volume levels via buds finely coming in the budget price range.

 Microphones are also quite usable, with good call quality for taking quick voice calls.

 97’s can also survive a dive into the water, with one of the highest IP ratings protecting them from liquid damage.

-Ergonomic housing fits comfortably in your ears, with specially designed ear tips for deeper insertion.
-That also ensures better passive isolation, blocking most of the annoying loud noises.
+Ergonomic earbuds fit comfortably in your ears, with specially designed ear tips for deeper insertion.
+That also ensures better passive isolation, blocking most of the annoying external noise.

-Another excellent battery performer, with a total of 100 hours, so you don’t have to reach for a charger for weeks.
+The best battery life performer, with a total of 100 hours, so you don’t have to reach for a charger for weeks.

 - Punchy, energetic sound

 - Fantastic battery duration